 126.96.36.199.
 Post-referenda (disengagement) period

-In 1986, a few months before the Chernobyl accident, CIPE reaffirmed its commitment to the two BWR units at Montalto di Castro and the six PUN type PWRs.
-However, the impact of the Chernobyl accident on public opinion was enormous and a general debate on the implications of the use of nuclear energy affected the political arena.
+In 1986, a few months before the accident at the Chornobyl nuclear power plant, CIPE reaffirmed its commitment to the two BWR units at Montalto di Castro and the six PUN type PWRs.
+However, the impact of the accident on public opinion was enormous and a general debate on the implications of the use of nuclear energy affected the political arena.
 In November 1987, three referenda were passed that stopped activities and development in the nuclear energy sector.

 In December 1987, CIPE halted construction of the Montalto di Castro and Piemonte plants.
 These were the only two sites where construction work was effectively in progress.
 A nuclear moratorium period of five years went into effect.